RevensofT/ils/README.md

 Somebody passby : Hey you, did you just teach people to abuse your own code bug !?

 Ok everyone, hope ILS make your quality of life on coding better and hope my code get into `GitHub Arctic Code Vault` XD.

+#### Reader : Wait!! why you always put `.` before int32 you put into code ?

+Oh, please forgive me, I forgot to tell that any character is key if you just put `1` without ` ` and `.` before it, compiler will see it as keyword instead number and throw an error `Unknow keyword` back.